Arecoline

 Arecoline has the ability to stimulate the digestive system through the activation of muscarinic receptors.
 Areca nut water extract could increase the contractions of gastric smooth muscle and muscle strips of the duodenum, ileum, and colon significantly.
 This activity could be caused by arecoline.[9]

-Arecoline is metabolized by both kidneys and liver.[11]
-Currently, 11 metabolites of arecoline are documented among which N-methylnipecotic acid was found to be a major metabolite of both arecoline and arecaidine.[12]
-Lime is said to hydrolyse almost all arecoline to arecaidine, a GABA reuptake inhibitor.[13]
-Arecaidine is also formed during liver metabolism of arecoline in rats.[12]
+Arecoline is metabolized by both kidneys and liver.[12]
+Currently, 11 metabolites of arecoline are documented among which N-methylnipecotic acid was found to be a major metabolite of both arecoline and arecaidine.[13]
+Lime, which is traditionally mixed to crushed areca nuts prior to consumption, is said to hydrolyse almost all arecoline to arecaidine, a GABA reuptake inhibitor.[14]
+Arecaidine is also formed during liver metabolism of arecoline in rats.[13]

 • [...]